 Choose the right head protection to help you stay safe on the job.
 Here are a few common types of regularly used on-the-job head protection:

-- Face shields.
-Face shields are designed to protect the whole face from debris, chemicals or problematic liquids.
+- Face shields: Designed to protect the whole face from debris, chemicals or problematic liquids.
 Some models provide minimal head protection like bump caps, while others can be worn with a traditional helmet or hard hat.

-- Hard hats.
-Hard hats offer ideal protection for dangerous work environments.
+- Hard hats: Ideal protection for dangerous work environments.
 Different models offer different protective features like high visibility, easy adjustment or ANSI-type certification.

 OSHA-approved hard hat categories are divided into three main classes: